Texas G Andrew Jones Announces He Has Completed Cancer Chemotherapy, Rings Bell

 Texas G Andrew Jones Announces He Has Completed Cancer Chemotherapy, Rings BellAugust 24, 2018

-Texas guard Andrew Jones, who is battling leukemia, is officially done with cancer treatments.
+Texas guard Andrew Jones, who was diagnosed with leukemia seven months ago, is done with cancer treatments.

 Jones posted a video of himself ringing the ceremonial bell Friday, signaling the end of his chemotherapy: